AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/concepts/index.md

 ### Getting the context

 The first part is to get and validate the selected node.
-Browsing through the Class list, there's a promising [`Context`](/references/document-sandbox/document-apis/classes/Context.md) item that, according to the documentation, _"contains the user's current selection state, indicating the content they are focused on"_.
+There's a promising [`Context`](/references/document-sandbox/document-apis/classes/Context.md) class in the reference documentation that _"contains the user's current selection state, indicating the content they are focused on"_.
 Excellent!
-But how can we access it, though?
+But how can you access it, though?
 The [`Editor`](/references/document-sandbox/document-apis/classes/Editor.md) class is the Document API entry point; it may be worth paying a visit to its page.
-Lo and behold, it exposes a context property, which returns a context instance: we can use it to check if there's a selection and whether it's of the right type—`hasSelection` and `selection` will do the job.
+Lo and behold, it exposes a context property, which returns a context instance: you can use it to check if there's a selection and whether it's of the right type—`hasSelection` and `selection` will do the job.

 ```js
 import { editor, constants, colorUtils } from "express-document-sdk";